fistons/Tweet2Rss/README.md

 It is a web application written in python use to transform tweet in RSS feed.
 Well, right now it is more a __concept__, but one day...
 All you have to do is install the web application on your server and subscribe with your RSS client to something like that *http://tweet2rss.exemple.org/kevadamsss* if you want to contemplate french mediocrity or to something more relevant if you prefer.

+### How does it work?

+Just git clone the project, install the requierements and launch Tweet2Rss.
+Then, open your browser, go to *http://localhost:8080/tw/nadine__morano* for look at one of the best french politian/humorist ever.
+Right now, it is just plain HTML, but soon, it will become a mighty RSS feed.

 ### Do I need a Twitter account or some API key shit or something?

 No. I aim to directly parse the HTML output of the Twitter website.